-Basics of Unsubstantiated Health Care FSA Claims
+Basics of Healthcare FSA Unsubstantiated Claims

 If a health care FSA payment card transaction is not automatically substantiated, you will be notified of an “unsubstantiated claim” that needs to be resolved by substantiation, substitution, or repayment.
-You will receive notices about the unsubstantiated claim via the email address associated with your Optum Financial account:
+You will receive notices about the unsubstantiated claim via the email address associated with your Optum account:

 - 10 days after the transaction